Ambrevar/dotfiles/README.md

     git checkout master

 Some applications will need extra dependencies other than the default ones.
-You might have a look at the list files in the .pkg/ folder to see what software I've been using.
+You might have a look at the lists in the .pkg/ folder to know what software I've been using.

 --------------------------------------------------------------------------------
 Known issues